The Perfect Little Cookie: Dorie Greenspan’s Vanilla Bean Sablés

 And that’s exactly what these (Internet famous) Vanilla Bean Sables from beloved baking icon Dorie Greenspan are good for.

-I had some extra softened butter hanging around from another recipe and took it as a clear sign from the universe that it was finally time to try them.
+I had some extra softened butter hanging around from another recipe and took it as a clear sign from the universe that it was time to try them.

-Best part?
 Slice and bake some now, then wrap and stash the rest of the dough in the freezer for later.

-These cookies really shine when you use European-style butter and a couple of plump vanilla beans, split and scraped right into the dough.
+These cookies really shine when you use a European-style butter and a couple of plump vanilla beans, split and scraped right into the dough.

 Thanks for reading, friends.